Table of Contents

 - Next, see what’s the currently selected region and if it’s not the one where you are located, select the arrows next to it in order to select a different one.

-- If you want, you can click Advanced to gain access to more detailed settings, though none of them would be relevant to the current issue that we are trying to fix.
+- If you want, you can click Advanced to gain access to more detailed settings, though none of them would be relevant to Clock is ahead issue that we are trying to fix.

 Manually setting Date and Time

-If after performing the previous steps, the problem persists, then you can try to manually set the date and time of your Mac.
+If after performing the previous steps, the Clock is ahead error persists, then you can try to manually set the date and time of your Mac.
 Here’s how to do this.

 - Go back to System Preferences > Date & Time, and remove the tick from the Set date and time automatically box.